Grand Prix Scoring System

 There will be no special scoring criteria for exclusive races such as Ladies Only or Vets events and hence will require there to be at least 5 competing members.

 In the event of 2 or more people in a league having the same total the tie will be resolved based on the scores of the members involved in the tie on a head to head basis.

-If a satisfactory resolution of the Eagles league is possible, due to all scoring 500 points, then bonus points will be awarded to the tied runners for each head to head event they run in according to how many of the tied people they beat.
+If a satisfactory resolution of the Eagles league is not possible, due to all involved scoring the same number of points, then bonus points will be awarded to the tied runners for each head to head event they run in according to how many of the tied people they beat.
 So if 3 tied people run the 1st will get 2 bonus, the 2nd 1 and the 3rd 0.
 This will only be applied at the end of the year.

 After swapping the promoted and relegated members, the members names should be listed in order.
 Members scoring zero points will be moved to the bottom of league below the one they currently occupy.
 New, evenly sized, leagues will then allocated for the coming year.
 Ideally the leagues should consist of about 20 members each, although they may grow as new members join.
 This may result in a promoted or relegated member remaining in the same league as the previous year, but would maintain the balance of the leagues.

 Members will not be eligible to win a Grand Prix league until they have completed 2 Grand Prix events.